 The agriculture and fisheries sector in Kuwait contributes less than 0.5% to the country's Gross Domestic Product (GDP) and represents 3% of total employment in the country.
 The Kuwait Institute for Scientific Research (KISR) studies ways to increase agricultural productivity, quality and efficiency Alongside that, the manufacturing of food products and beverages contributes about 1% of the total gross value addition in the industry sector and employs over 17% of the total employed persons in the industry.
-Gross value addition .
+Gross value addition is 12% for the private sector when compared to total private sector value addition11.